 Self-care means being conscientious of eating well, getting proper physical activity, and being aware of what you need.
 If you notice you have slipped into a habit of irritability, that could be a sign that you need some time away.
 If you’ve found yourself feeling lonely, you might need to invite a friend over for lunch or meet some friends for coffee.
 Being aware of your own state of being and reacting to where you are in the moment, is step one to great self-care.

 If you are deep into the stress of caregiving and are trying to dig yourself out but don’t know where to start, start with the above 3 guideposts.
-If you feel that you need an extra push towards mood regulation or stress management, explore regular CBD use.
-Cannabidoil has proven to be extremely effective at reducing feelings of stress and anxiety.
-The best part is that they are all-natural and have no proven risk of becoming habit forming.
+If you feel that you need an extra push explore regular CBD use.
+Cannabidoil has proven to be extremely effective.
+The best part is that our CBD products are all-natural.
+CBD in general has shown to have no proven risk of becoming habit-forming.
 Another important part of self-care is trying new things that can help get you on a path to well-being.
 CBD might be just the thing for you.